sharoncornelius/idpf-specification/idpf_specification.md

   assumed that the header buffer size for all Buffer queues in the group is identical.

-  The output of this stage is one of the following :
+  The output of this stage is one of the following:

   - Post the whole packet to the packet buffer(s).
   - Post header to header buffer and payload to the packet buffer(s).